SvenGroot/WslManagementPS/README.md

 DefaultDistroVersion : 2
 ```

 The output of this command is a `WslVersionInfo` object, with the properties shown above.
+All
+properties use the type `System.Version`, except for `DefaultDistroVersion` which is a
+`System.Int32`.

 If you are using the inbox version of WSL, all properties except for `Windows` and
 `DefaultDistroVersion` will be null.